Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 through center of the Earth is requires the length of the tunnel to be the diameter of the Earth.
 And two diametrically opposite points in a sphere (or Earth in this case) what is known as **Antipodes** in geography and mathematics.
-The map on Fig. [fig:Antipodes~L~AEA] shows the antipode of each point on Earth’s surface.
+The map on Fig. below shows the antipode of each point on Earth’s surface.
 Land antipodes are depicted as points where the blue and yellow overlap.
 The yellow areas are the reflections through Earth’s center of land masses of the